 Dr. Francisca Njoku is a diligent nurse, an entrepreneur, and a community health advocate.
 She

 Dr. Njoku’s nursing excellence has earned her several positions and awards.
-She received the best nurse of the year award in 2008, New York nurse of the year award in 2016, and an amazing employee of the year in 2019 in her organization.
+She received the best nurse of the Year award in 2008, the New York Nurse of the Year award in 2016, and an amazing employee of the Year in 2019 in her organization.
 She is currently working at North Central Bronx Hospital and Mount Vernon Neighborhood Health Center as a Family Nurse Practitioner.
-Dr. Njoku is an adjunct Professor with the Montefiore School of Nursing.
-She is a member of Sigma Theta Tau International Honor Society, New York State Nurses Association (NYSNA), and National Association of Nigerian Nurse Practitioners USA (NANNPU) Nigerian Nurses Association of USA (NNAUSA), and American Association of Nurse Practitioners (AANP).
+Dr. Njoku is an adjunct Professor at the Montefiore School of Nursing.
+She is a member of the Sigma Theta Tau International Honor Society, New York State Nurses Association (NYSNA), and National Association of Nigerian Nurse Practitioners USA (NANNPU) Nigerian Nurses Association of USA (NNAUSA), and American Association of Nurse Practitioners (AANP).

 Please leave a comment, follow us on social media